SynHLMA:Synthesizing Hand Language Manipulation for Articulated Object with Discrete Human Object Interaction Representation: Experiments

+As shown in Table \ref{table:mainlab}, our method achieves state-of-the-art performance on the HAOI generation task, outperforming all baselines.
+Notably, it improves the FID score by \textbf{4.919\%} and achieves \textbf{12.530\%} increase in diversity.
+Table \ref{table:prediction} presents results on the HAOI prediction and interpolation tasks.
+For HAOI prediction, our method achieves a \textbf{14.64\% }improvement in FID and outperforms baselines by \textbf{19.572\%} in diversity.
+In the interpolation task, we observe a \textbf{9.731\%} reduction in FID, along with a \textbf{19.969\%} gain in diversity.
 Unlike prior models, our method introduces an articulation-guided decoder to explicitly capture articulated object structure, and employs a hierarchical HAOI token representation for fine-grained manipulation modeling.
-Finally, the proposed articulation-aware loss guides the model to generate grasps that are more consistent with the articulated object's physical state and kinematic configuration.
+Finally, the proposed articulation-aware objective guides the model to generate grasps that are more consistent with the articulated object's physical state and kinematic configuration.
 Qualitative results of the proposed method are illustrated in Figure~\ref{fig:exp}.